What is Homeowners Insurance and Do I Need it in NYC?

 Property insurance is not required in New York state by law, but if you buy an apartment, banks and mortgage companies require it before issuing you a loan.

-Mortgage companies even insist that your insurance covers the full or fair value of your apartment and will refuse your loan without proof.
+Mortgage companies even insist that your insurance covers your apartment's full or fair value and will refuse your loan without proof.

-And if you still can’t get over that, you are required to have homeowners insurance; keep in mind that even renters who don’t own their apartment need coverage as well.
+And if you still can’t get over that, you must have homeowners insurance; keep in mind that even renters who don’t own their apartments need coverage as well.

-In fact, many landlords insist that renters purchase renter’s insurance.
+Many landlords insist that renters purchase renters’ insurance.

 What Exactly Does Home Insurance Cover?